starphys/hifi-docs-grav-content/02.create-and-explore/04.entities/01.create-mode/docs.md

 #### Rotating the Entity with the Mouse

-Grabbing any of the three curved arrows enables rotation about one axis.
+Grabbing any of the three multicolored circles enables rotation about one axis.

-- Grab one of the curved arrows to rotate on that axis.
+- Grab one of the circles to rotate on that axis.
-- Move the mouse closer to the object to snap to whole sizes.
+- Move the mouse around the object to rotate it.
-- Move the mouse further away to rotate as free wheel (no snapping).
+- The circle will display the rotation in degrees.
 - You can undo this action by pressing the **CTRL/Z **keys together.

 #### Duplicating the Entity with the Mouse